kslau07/re-former/my_notes.md

-Rails console shows **422 Unprocessable Entity** when we submit a form that has not been permitted yet (strong parameters).
+Rails console shows **422 Unprocessable Entity** when we submit a form that has not been permitted yet (must use strong parameters).

 next terminal window: Ctrl + PgDn